Southcoast

 St. Luke’s Hospital, New Bedford, MA

-• Two 40-hour positions: Monday – Friday 8 hour days (variable start times) with on-call and holiday requirements
+• Three 40-hour positions: Monday – Friday 8-hour days (variable start times) with on-call and holiday requirements

 Charlton Memorial Hospital, Fall River, MA

-• Five 40-hour positions: Monday – Friday 8 hour days (variable start times) with on-call and holiday requirements
+• Four 40-hour positions: Monday – Friday 8-hour days (variable start times) with on-call and holiday requirements

 Criteria for Successful Completion